General

 Earlier as a warlord, he had budged into the monastery in murderous pursuit of a man.
 About to kill him, he was interrupted by the abbot, who advised that if only he lets go of his fear (of losing power) and deluded thinking, and abides in kindness instead, he would be able to see everywhere as a Pure Land, thus not ‘needing’ to kill.
 Rebutting him, he asked the abbot where Pure Land was, since war is raging right at the gates of the monastery.
 Indeed, this is tension between the ideology of an internal and an external Pure Land.
 One might be able to abide in peace and calm personally, but what about the countless others in turmoil and those who cause it?
 Recognising this, the monastery steps up its social engagement with its humanitarian efforts to help the needy.

 It is challenging indeed to influence everyone to realise their internal Pure Land, which would make this world an instant Pure Land for all.
 This suffering ridden world is no Pure Land to most of us, which is precisely why we aspire to be reborn in an actual one adorned with Amituofo’s blessings.
-Between the desire to escape and that to stay to help is the Middle Path of doing one’s best to make this world a Pure Land, even as one practises to be born in a real Pure Land, so as to train swiftly under the tutelage of the enlightened, and to swiftly return to Samsara to guide the rest to the same liberation.
+Between the desire to escape and that to stay to help is the Middle Path of doing one’s best to make this world as close to a ‘Pure Land’ as possible, even as one practises to be born in a real Pure Land, so as to train swiftly under the tutelage of the enlightened, and to swiftly return to Samsara to guide the rest to the same liberation.
 In the Mahayana sutras, Amituofo’s Pure Land is universally recommended by other Buddhas to be the best spiritual school.
 This explains his great popularity!
+(True Pure Lands are outside of the three realms: 净土出三界.)

 The warlord renounces his worldly ways and becomes a diligent monk who finally redeems himself by showing his enemy that he needn’t become the demon he once was, that there is an alternative, by choosing to make peace with oneself and others.
 In saving the villain from himself, he also redeemed himself from the villain that he once was.
 In the Shaolin showdown that unfortunately destroyed the monastery, what left indestructible was the Buddhist spirit of selfless sacrifice for the greater good.
 The story also exemplifies how difficult it is for monastics to steer clear from convoluted human politics.
 Even Shaolin is not a Pure Land.
 There is no hard line between worldliness and spirituality.
 Yet, it also shows how fugitives of unjust law can always take refuge in the laws of the Buddhadharma.
 ‘Amituofo!’